 Many, many things.
 Please read the Preface.

 How often do you intend to release versions?
+When will the next version come out?

-Approximately one a year.
 While it’s attractive to authors to push new versions on a regular basis, treating books like software, that can be very disruptive to users.

 How do I stay up-to-date with releases and the like?